solliancenet/azure-synapse-build-together-blog/Blog-4/serverless-data-lake-exploration.md

 ## Conclusion

 In this blog post, you have seen how to query data from Cosmos DB in a Serverless SQL pool via the analytical store, a feature that eliminates the performance penalty of running complex queries on a high-volume transactional system.
 Moreover, you learned the T-SQL utilities available to query Parquet, CSV, and JSON files.
 Lastly, you configured a SQL dedicated pool, Streaming Analytics, and an Event Hub to simulate a streaming data example.
-Note that the streaming example is applicable to other domains, such as IoT.
+Note that the streaming example applies to other domains, such as IoT.